CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 where θ represents the CIMR incidence angle, while ε denotes the soil layer's complex dielectric constant.

-It is important to note that an increase in soil moisture is accompanied by a proportional increase in the soil dielectric constant.
+It is important to note that an increase in soil moisture is accompanied by a proportional increase in the soil dielectric constant (ε).
 For instance, liquid water has a dielectric constant of 80, while dry soil possesses a dielectric constant of 5.
 Furthermore, it should be acknowledged that a low dielectric constant is not uniquely indicative of dry soil conditions.
 Frozen soil, regardless of water content, exhibits a dielectric constant similar to that of dry soil.
 Consequently, a freeze/thaw flag is required to resolve this ambiguity.
 Since TB is proportional to emissivity for a given surface soil temperature, TB decreases as soil moisture increases.
+In the CIMR algorithm, ε is expressed as a function of SM, soil clay fraction and soil temperature using the model developed by Mironov {cite:o}`mironov2012`.

 This relationship between soil moisture and soil dielectric constant (and consequently microwave emissivity and brightness temperature) establishes the basis for passive remote sensing of soil moisture.
-With CIMR observations of TB and information on T_s and T_c, H_R, and ω_p from ancillary sources, soil moisture (SM) and as explained in the "Retrieval Method" section.
+With CIMR observations of TB and information on T_s and T_c, H_R, and ω_p from ancillary sources, soil moisture (SM) and vegetation optical depth (VOD) can be retrieved.
+The procedure for this retrieval is detailed in the following section, 'Retrieval Method'.

 ### Retrieval Method